veekaybee/veekaybee.github.io/_posts/2021-03-26-data-ghosts.md

 Real life phenomena, as I've seen them in industry, mostly do not follow a bell curve.
 Most of the data that people deal with across industries involves activities that people do: people on your platform, people clicking things, people receiving vaccines or medical treatments, restaurant visits, etc.
 And all of that [data looks like this](https://en.wikipedia.org/wiki/Power_law#/media/File:Long_tail.svg):

-![powerlaw.png]
-This essentially means that people do some activity a lot, and the [rest not as much at all. ](https://towardsdatascience.com/the-power-law-distribution-346085302cd4)
+This essentially means that a few people do some activity a lot, and the [rest not as much at all. ](https://towardsdatascience.com/the-power-law-distribution-346085302cd4)

 Here are some real world examples: